-1. This report ("Report") is filed by KSV Kofman Inc. ("KSV") in its capacity as Courtappointed receiver (the "Receiver") of the assets, properties and undertakings of Quebec Lithium Inc. ("QLI"), QLI Metaux Inc. ("QLIM"), RB Energy Inc. ("RB") and Sirocco Mining Inc. ("Sirocco") (collectively, the "Company").

-- 2. On October 14, 2014, the Superior Court (Commercial Division) of the Province of Quebec, District of Montreal (the "Court") granted the Company protection pursuant to the Companies' Creditors Arrangement Act ("CCAA") pursuant to an Initial Order, as amended and restated (the "Initial Order").
-KPMG Inc. ("KPMG") was appointed the Monitor in the CCAA proceedings. - 3.
-Pursuant to Court Orders made on May 8, 2015, the CCAA proceedings were terminated and KSV's predecessor, Duff & Phelps Canada Restructuring Inc. ("D&P"), was appointed Receiver (the "Receivership Order").
+- 1. This report ("Report") is filed by KSV Kofman Inc. ("KSV") in its capacity as Court-appointed receiver (the "Receiver") of the assets, properties and undertakings of Quebec Lithium Inc. ("QLI").
+As detailed below, KSV also previously acted as the receiver of certain affiliates of QLI, QLI Metaux Inc. ("QLIM"), RB Energy Inc. ("RB") and Sirocco Mining Inc. ("Sirocco") (collectively with QLI, the "Company"). - On October 14, 2014, the Superior Court (Commercial Division) of the Province of Quebec, District of Montreal (the "Court") granted the Company protection pursuant to the Companies' Creditors Arrangement Act ("CCAA") pursuant to an Initial Order, as amended and restated (the "Initial Order").
+KPMG Inc. was appointed the Monitor in the CCAA proceedings. - 3.
+Pursuant to Court orders made on May 8, 2015, the CCAA proceedings were terminated and Duff & Phelps Canada Restructuring Inc. ("D&P") was appointed Receiver (the "Receivership Order").
 A copy of the Receivership Order is attached as Appendix "A". - 4.
 On June 30, 2015, D&P was acquired by KSV.
-Pursuant to an Order of the Ontario Superior Court of Justice (Commercial List) made on July 10, 2015, D&P's ongoing mandates were transferred to KSV.
-The restructuring professionals overseeing this mandate prior to June 30, 2015 remain unchanged. - 5.
-Pursuant to a Court Order made on July 4, 2017 (the "Discharge Order"), a copy of which is attached as Appendix "B", the receivership proceedings of RB, Sirocco and QLIM were terminated and the Receiver was discharged, subject to being authorized to perform such incidental duties as may be required to complete the administration of the receivership.
+Pursuant to an order of the Ontario Superior Court of Justice (Commercial List) made on July 10, 2015, D&P's ongoing mandates were transferred to KSV.
+From the date of the Receivership Order, the restructuring professionals overseeing this mandate have remained unchanged.